sizovns/vulnerable-app/HELP.md

 ## TODO
-Test functionality (some methods fails)
-Create some FrontEnd for bff.
-Actuator on api should be closed under httpd.
+- Actuator on api should be closed under httpd.
+- Add README with story
+- Add build FE and deploy to httpd
+- Add prod docker-compose